halfmatthalfcat/functional-express/README.md

 ## Usage

 ### Completers
-Completers fulfil the response of a request.
+Completers fulfill the response of a request.

 #### async
 The `async` completer takes a function which returns a `Promise`.
 The result of the `Promise`'s